In this blog, we delve into the discussion of whether you should produce short or long-form content to uncover what the real answer is.

 You can’t just start with short-form blog content.
 You need to build your industry authority – and get people to look at what you’re doing.
 Once you’ve built an interest and established a reputation as a company that “knows what they are talking about”, you can begin to create more condensed (but just as valuable) content.
 It’s all about value.

 One thing that we’ve learnt is that it’s futile to rush the blogging process.
 Focus instead on creating a large volume of high-quality content, and do it consistently.
-This may take longer but there are findings which show that this is a better strategy for ensuring the success and longevity of an individual blog, as well as achieving long-term goals.
+This may take longer but there are findings that show that this is a better strategy for ensuring the success and longevity of an individual blog, as well as achieving long-term goals.
 Your blogs should always be based on your audience’s needs and optimised for the queries they search for.

 By repurposing long-form blogs, it suddenly becomes much easier for you to create more content at scale that’s on brand and tailored to your audience.
 Of course, you don’t copy these blogs word-for-word, you utilise the topics they cover as hooks and look for industry news and other unique insights to support them!